 * on wet grip of tyres of classes C2 and C3 in worn state by the seventy-sixth session of GRBP in September 2022 at the latest.

-* on wet grip of tyres of class C1 in worn state to supplement the initial proposal submitted for adoption at the seventy-fourth session of GRBP in September 2021.
+* on wet grip of tyres of class C1 in worn state to supplement the initial proposal to improve the precision of test procedure by removing the buffing variation of the buffed worn SRTT with the introduction of molded SRTT worn submitted for adoption at the seventy-fourth session of GRBP in September 2021.

 Justification

-Paragraphs B5 and B6: Wet grip performance of C2 and C3 tyres in worn state is also important for vehicles safety.
-It is also of relevance to the Regulation (EU) 2019/2144 (General Safety Regulation), which includes in its requirements the wet grip of such tyres at worn state with reference to UNECE Regulation No 117.
-IWG WGWT was informed on this proposal at its 16th session of 19/11/2020.

-Paragraph B.7. describes the deliverables expected from the IWG.
-The proposed wording allows to address the detailed deliverables related to C2 & C3 tyres that are still to be assessed and agreed upon by the IWG.
+Paragraph B.7. the IWG tried to develop the test procedure for wet grip of class C1 in worn state through test campaign.
+However, the precision of developed test procedure for wet grip of class C1 in worn state can be further improved.
+IWG agreed to continue the activity for the additional assessment in IWG to improve the precision of test procedure.
+An important item is the introduction of “Molded SRTTworn” instead of “Buffed SRTTworn” in order to eliminate the variation by influence of buffing process to SRTT.

 Paragraph D15: the IWG aim to has presented a working document to the 74th GRBP (September 2021) remains for the work scope on C1 class tyres.
-An additional assessment on the reference tyre is requested to improve the accuracy of the wet grip measurement; therefore, the IWG WGWT will assess and test a moulded “worn” SRTT and introduce the relevant provisions through amendment in the regulation, as necessary.
+An additional assessment on the reference tyre is requested to improve the precision of the wet grip measurement; therefore, the IWG WGWT will assess and test a moulded “worn” SRTT and introduce the relevant provisions through amendment in the regulation, as necessary.
 Subsequently, A two working documents a) on C2 and C3 class tyres and b) on moulded “worn” SRTT provisions may are aimed to be submitted at the same GRBP or by the 76th GRBP (September 2022) at the latest.

 These documents will thus include the provisions on wet grip of tyres in worn state, which are in relevance to both UNECE Regulation No 117 and to the Regulation (EU) 2019/2144.